UAlbertaALTLab/korp-config/README.md

 # Generate the required indices
 cwb-makeall -V test_corpus
 ```
+**NOTE: Make sure you use absolute paths and not relative paths in `cwb-encode`, otherwise they will not be found by the backend later!**

 And add the corresponding `korp-config/corpora/test_corpus.yaml` file,
 which is already included in this repo.
 Create new ones based on this